 Tuscan bread is actually at the base of our culinary tradition.
 Bread cannot miss from any Tuscan (and Italian) table!
-I often enjoy preparing it, especially on special occasions.
+I often enjoy preparing it at home, especially on special occasions or on Sundays.

 I’ve heard really many stories from both my grandmothers and my mother Anna about how important the preparation of the bread was; at the time she was just a little girl, during the post war period.